WipadaChan/pbi_demo_repo/Real Time Dashboard with Azure Databrick/README.md

 ### Step 5.
 Comparing the different when we add a Checkpoint ()
 Define path location where you want to store check point.
 It can be local DBFS path or Azure storage account.
+This demo connects to Azure datalake storage gen2 (ADLS Gen2)
 ```python
 checkpoint = "abfss://mycontainer@mystorageaccount.dfs.core.windows.net/directoryname/streamfile/"
 ```